 – Adopt an internal manual of policies and procedures to ensure proper compliance with this law and especially for responding to inquiries and complaints.

-– Inform the Processor when certain information is under discussion by the Owner, once the claim has been made and the respective handling has not been completed.
+– Inform the Processor when certain information is under discussion by the data subject, once the claim has been made and the respective handling has not been completed.

-– Inform, at the request of the Owner, about the use given to their data;
+– Inform, at the request of the data subject, about the use given to their data;

-– Inform the data protection authority about violations of security codes and risks in management of information of the Owners.
+– Inform the data protection authority about violations of security codes and risks in management of information of the data subjects.

 – Comply with the instructions and requirements issued by the Superintendence of Industry and Commerce.